Angelo Farrugia: Activities in international organisations

 Farrugia was appointed as Head of Malta's Organization for Security and Co-operation in Europe (OSCE) Parliamentary Assembly delegation in 1996.

 He has since served on a number of EU and OSCE missions as an international observer for various elections, including Georgia (1999), the Presidential Election in Palestinian Authority (2004), the 2004 US Presidential Election, the Montenegrin independence referendum (2006) and the Presidential and Parliamentary Elections in Zambia 2006.

 He is also a member of the OSCE Parliamentary Assembly's Standing Committee on Human Rights.

 In 2016, Farrugia was elected as the Chairperson of the Small Branches network of the Commonwealth Parliamentary Association (CPA) for a three year term.
 The CPA Small Branches network represents those Parliaments and Legislatures in the Commonwealth with a population of less than 500,000 people.

-Farrugia's daughter has recently been nominated as a Magistrate serving in Malta's Law Courts.
-Many saw this move as a way by the current Labour Party to keep Farrugia happy after his negative comments addressed to his previous Party Leader, the former Labour Prime Minister Joseph Muscat.
+Also in 2016, Farrugia's daughter was appointed as a Magistrate serving in Malta's Law Courts.
+Many saw this move as a way by the Labour Party to keep Farrugia happy after his negative comments addressed to his previous Party Leader, the former Labour Prime Minister Joseph Muscat.